rafamancan/dotfiles/README.md

-# My personal dotfiles for zsh, neovim and iterm2
+# My personal dotfiles for zsh, neovim, iterm2 and kitty

-neovim settings based on (with some customization by me):
+# Neovim settings based on (with some customization by me):

 - [Jimeno0](https://github.com/Jimeno0/dotfiles)
 - [matheusml](https://github.com/matheusml/dotfiles)